skwilliams1/memorysimulator/README.md

 Memory Simulator - Paging

-This is the implementation of a page replacement algorithm that used stored memory addresses from two files:
+This is the implementation of a page replacement algorithm that uses stored memory addresses from two files:
 - bzip.trace.zip
 - sixpack.trace.zip